Dawson City Nuggets: Series

 After the second game, The Globe reported:

 The visiting team was outclassed to-night quite as decisively as the score indicates.
 In fact had it not been for the fact of Forrest's presence in the Dawson goal the score against them might have been a great deal larger.
 Ottawa simply skated away from them at the whistle, and continued to pile up the goals with a merciless monotonous regularity which was farcical in the extreme.

 Ottawa celebrated its victory by hosting Dawson at a banquet at the Ottawa Amateur Athletic Association clubhouse, after which the players took the Cup and attempted to drop-kick it over the Rideau Canal.
 The stunt was unsuccessful, with the Cup landing on the frozen ice, to be retrieved the next day.

 The news got worse for McLennan and Watt, who were employed by the Yukon Territory gold commissioner's office when not playing hockey.
 The day after the second game, the Yukon Territory announced that the pair would be laid off from work, effective immediately, albeit with pay until June 30, 1905.
 After playing Ottawa, the Nuggets team played a series of exhibition games in the east before returning to the Yukon.

-Michael Onesi, a Whitehorse newspaper columnist, speculated, shortly before a 1997 re-enactment, that had the Dawson team triumphed, they would have had the longest dynasty in Stanley Cup history.
-Challenges normally took place in the cup-holder's town, and visiting teams could not effectively play, the columnist wryly commented, after the brutal journey by overland coach to Dawson, their bodies blacker than a hockey puck from all the bruises of a dog sled ride.

 1997 re-enactment

+Shortly before a 1997 re-enactment, Michael Onesi, a Whitehorse newspaper columnist, wryly commented that had the Dawson team triumphed in 1905, they would have had the longest dynasty in Stanley Cup history.
+Challenges normally took place in the cup-holder's town, and visiting teams could not effectively play, after the brutal journey by overland coach to Dawson, their bodies blacker than a hockey puck from all the bruises of a dog sled ride.

 In 1997, a team from Dawson competed against Ottawa Senators alumni in a re-enactment of the 1905 match, this time at the Corel Centre, complete with organ music, spotlights, and other such hullabaloo.
 The team symbolically recreated the trip to Ottawa, though train service no longer ran between Whitehorse and the Pacific coast.
-Dawson managed a slight improvement in score: 18–0, with 25 shots-on-goal.
+Dawson managed a slight improvement in score: 18–0, with 25 shots on goal.
 The event was held for charity with 45 percent, the Senators' take of receipts, was contributed to the Heart Institute, while the Dawson team donated 25 ounces of gold, or the cash equivalent, to the Yukon Special Olympics, another 45 percent of the receipts.
 The rest was designated to Yukon Minor Hockey.